matthieuSolente/email-darkmode/README.md

 ```
 For more information on this read Nicole Merlin article on [How to Fix Common Problems With Buttons in Dark Mode](https://webdesign.tutsplus.com/articles/fixing-problems-with-buttons-in-dark-mode-email-design--cms-39411)

+## Convert png to gif
+>This work on
+- :heavy_check_mark: Office 365 Dark (Win)

+if you have a png image whose background is transparent, but which comes out white on office 365, convert your png to gif, it should solve the problem!

 ## Borders